Gunman Posing As Cop Shoots, Kills Minnesota Lawmaker, Her Husband

 FBI Deputy Director Dan Bongino on social media said the agency "is fully engaged on the ground in Minnesota and is working in collaboration with our local and state partners."

+Residents of both communities where the shootings happened are being encouraged to stay in their homes and if a police officer comes to the door, call 911 to confirm whether an officer is supposed to be there.

-The incident comes just hours before a Washington, DC parade celebrating the 250th anniversary of the Army and being held on President Trump's 79th birthday.
+The incidents come just hours before a Washington, DC parade celebrating the 250th anniversary of the Army and being held on President Trump's 79th birthday.

 Meanwhile, about 2,000 so-called "No Kings" rallies are scheduled nationwide to protest Trump's policies.